 Yas holds the rank of “Professor” with the International Traditional Kung Fu Association.

-Yas has performed in Brazil, Sacramento, Concord, San Francisco, San Diego and different charity events.
-He is the coordinator/instructor for the Tomizaki’s Demo Stunt Action Team class.
+Yas has also performed in Brazil, Sacramento, Concord, San Francisco, San Diego and different charity events.

 His experience in both competition and performance has made him an excellent instructor.